angdealba/symbolic/README.md

     - POST
         - Description: links a MedicalPractitioner object to a Patient object in the database to indicate that the patient is seeing the practitioner
         - Returns a single Patient object and a 200 OK on success, and a 404 Not Found if there was an error or either of the specified objects cannot be found in the database.
 Patient objects contain an integer identifier "id", a string value "vaccinations" listing any vaccinations the patient has received, a string value "allergies" listing any allergies for which the patient has been diagnosed, and a string value "accommodations" representing any accommodations the patient has been approved for.
-        - Fields: an integer param "practitionerId" specifying the id of the MedicalPractitioner and an integer param "patientId" specifying the id of the Patient
+        - Body fields: an integer param "practitionerId" specifying the id of the MedicalPractitioner and an integer param "patientId" specifying the id of the Patient
-        - Sample params: ?practitionerId=2&patientId=3
     - DELETE
         - Description: removes a database link between a MedicalPractitioner object and a Patient object to indicate that the patient is no longer seeing the practitioner
         - Returns a 204 No Content if the link was successfully removed, and a 404 Not Found if there was an error or either of the specified objects cannot be found in the database.
-        - Fields: an integer param "practitionerId" specifying the id of the MedicalPractitioner and an integer param "patientId" specifying the id of the Patient
+        - Body fields: an integer param "practitionerId" specifying the id of the MedicalPractitioner and an integer param "patientId" specifying the id of the Patient
-        - Sample params: ?practitionerId=2&patientId=3
 - /api/practitioner/appointments
     - GET
         - Description: retrieves all Appointment objects scheduled by the MedicalPractitioner matching the specified id
         - Returns a list of Appointment objects and a 200 OK on success, and a 404 Not Found if the MedicalPractitioner with the specified id is not found in the database.
 Appointment objects contain an integer identifier "id", a date value "dateTime" specifying when the appointment will take place, and an integer value "cost" representing the cost of the appointment.
         - Fields: a single integer param "practitionerId" specifying the id number of the MedicalPractitioner to search
-        - Sample params: ?practitionerId=6
 - /api/appointment/practitioner
     - GET
         - Description: retrieves the MedicalPractitioner who scheduled the Appointment with the specified id